The units, honestly reviewed

 Where it doesn't

-- Oversized for bedrooms under ~350 sq ft — the 8K version dehumidifies better in smaller rooms
+- Oversized for bedrooms under ~350 sq ft — an 8K unit dehumidifies better in smaller rooms

-Skip it if: your room is under 350 sq ft — the smaller unit cycles better and costs $50 less.
+Skip it if: your room is under 350 sq ft, or you can't find stock — the Keystone KSTSW10B is a 10K unit still being made.

 Keystone KSTSW08B